changetocoding/CSharpJames/Lesson02-Generics.md

 6. You are only allowed to store the telephone number a number type as a string would be too big

-7. You only allowed to store 4 characters of the name, Or if it's easier store the name as an int.
+7.  (optional for bonus points) You only allowed to store 4 characters of the name, Or if it's easier store the name as an int.